Zhongbf/typora/英文/Peppa Pig 第一季.md

 Peppa and George love their tree house!

 Thank you, Grandpa Pig!
 Who wants to go inside first?
 Me!
-Me! in you go then!
+Me! in you go then! （in提前）

 Before I go in my tree house I must take off muddy boots!
 I’m in my tree house.
 I’m in my tree house!

 George, would you like to go in the tree house, too?
 Yes, who is it?

-A young pig named “George” would like to pay a visit.
+A young pig named “George” would like to pay a visit（也可以用visit you，）.
 Can he come in?
 As long as he takes off his muddy boots.

 George take your boots off then you can visit Peppa in the tree house.
 Who is it?
 George?